Enkidu-6/tor-ddos/README.md

 Removing all of them will only increase the load on your system as they will get another chance to open two more connections and they probably come back in a few minutes.

 However relays running two instances of Tor have a higher chance of getting caught in the block list.
 It would be a good idea to remove those relays periodically from your block list.
-You can do so using the options ypu're given when running **compare.sh**.
+You can do so using the options you're given when running **compare.sh**.
 I have also provided simpler scripts suitable for a cron job in the cron directory.
 Use them as you see fit.

 # tor-ddos The long version